larigaldie-n/data_science/First R projects/Human Activity Recognition Smartphone/CodeBook.md

 The script first merges the training and test sets to create one big data set.
 All variables outside of the mean and standard deviation for each measurement are then discarded, as was requested.

 At the same time, variables in the data set are named according to the previously mentionned naming convention.
-These names are directly extracted from the "features.txt" file.
+These names are directly extracted from the "features.txt" file, and modified when necessary.

 Activities are then bound to the dataset as a factor variable, and their labels are extracted from "activity_labels.txt" before being applied to factor levels in the data set.